-While small-cap stocks, such as Approach Resources Inc (NASDAQ:AREX) with its market cap of US$256.70M, are popular for their explosive growth, investors should also be aware of their balance sheet to judge whether the company can survive a downturn.
-Oil and Gas companies, in particular ones that run negative earnings, are inclined towards being higher risk.
-So, understanding the company’s financial health becomes vital.
-Here are a few basic checks that are good enough to have a broad overview of the company’s financial strength.
-However, this commentary is still very high-level, so I’d encourage you to dig deeper yourself into AREX here.
+While small-cap stocks, such as Approach Resources Inc (NASDAQ:AREX) with its market cap of US$232.87m, are popular for their explosive growth, investors should also be aware of their balance sheet to judge whether the company can survive a downturn.
+Companies operating in the Oil and Gas industry, even ones that are profitable, tend to be high risk.
+Evaluating financial health as part of your investment thesis is vital.
+Here are few basic financial health checks you should consider before taking the plunge.
+Though, this commentary is still very high-level, so I’d encourage you to dig deeper yourself into AREX here.

 How does AREX’s operating cash flow stack up against its debt?

-AREX has shrunken its total debt levels in the last twelve months, from US$498.35M to US$373.46M – this includes both the current and long-term debt.
-With this debt payback, AREX currently has US$21.00K remaining in cash and short-term investments for investing into the business.
-Additionally, AREX has generated cash from operations of US$37.45M in the last twelve months, resulting in an operating cash to total debt ratio of 10.03%, meaning that AREX’s current level of operating cash is not high enough to cover debt.
-This ratio can also be a sign of operational efficiency for loss making businesses since metrics such as return on asset (ROA) requires a positive net income.
+AREX has shrunken its total debt levels in the last twelve months, from US$498.35m to US$373.46m – this includes both the current and long-term debt.
+With this debt repayment, the current cash and short-term investment levels stands at US$21.00k , ready to deploy into the business.
+Additionally, AREX has generated cash from operations of US$37.45m in the last twelve months, resulting in an operating cash to total debt ratio of 10.03%, meaning that AREX’s operating cash is not sufficient to cover its debt.
+This ratio can also be a sign of operational efficiency as an alternative to return on assets.
 In AREX’s case, it is able to generate 0.1x cash from its debt capital.

 Is AREX’s debt level acceptable?

 AREX’s debt and cash flow levels indicate room for improvement.
 Its cash flow coverage of less than a quarter of debt means that operating efficiency could be an issue.
-In addition to this, its lack of liquidity raises questions over current asset management practices for the small-cap.
+In addition to this, its low liquidity raises concerns over whether current asset management practices are properly implemented for the small-cap.
 Keep in mind I haven’t considered other factors such as how AREX has been performing in the past.
 You should continue to research Approach Resources to get a better picture of the stock by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for AREX’s future growth?
 Take a look at our free research report of analyst consensus for AREX’s outlook.